-• Properties: controls the scaling, exploding and Z translation plume\shell

-• Explode And Scale Settings: controls layer exploding and cell sets
+- Properties: controls the scaling, exploding and Z translation - Explode And Scale Settings: controls layer exploding and cell sets plume shell

-The plume\shell module creates the external faces of a volumetric subset of a 3D input.
+The plume_shell module creates the external faces of a volumetric subset of a 3D input.
 The resulting closed volume "shell" generally is used only as a visualization of a plume and would not be used as input for further subsetting or volumetric computations since it is hollow (empty).
-This module creates a superior visualization of a plume as compared with other modules such as plume\volume passing to external\faces and is quicker and more memory efficient.
+This module creates a superior visualization of a plume as compared with other modules such as plume passing to external faces and is quicker and more memory efficient.